-For the year ended 31 December 2020, other gains and losses of the Group decreased to a loss of approximately RMB108,327,000 from a gain of approximately RMB15,239,000 for the corresponding period in 2019.
-The loss was mainly attributable to the impairment loss of RMB61,306,000 recognised for the interest in Jiangsu Hong Xuan Ecological Agriculture Company Limited (江蘇鴻軒生 態農業有限公司), the Group's associate, due to the poor operating performance.

-Besides, the Group also impaired the property, plant and equipment and the right-of-use assets of approximately RMB3,875,000 and RMB17,656,000 respectively because the performance of certain shops did not meet expectation under the challenging economic environment.
+For the year ended 31 December 2021, the Group recognized other gains and losses of approximately RMB16,806,000 (2020: losses of RMB108,327,000).
+The losses decreased significantly was mainly attributable to the impairment loss of RMB61,306,000 recognised in 2020 for the interest in Jiangsu Hong Xuan Ecological Agriculture Company Limited (江蘇鴻軒生態農業有限公司), the Group's associate, due to the poor operating performance.
+Besides, the impairment loss recognised for intangible assets; property, plant and equipment and right-of-use assets also decreased significantly to approximately RMB1,865,000 (2020: approximately RMB26,147,000) as a result of the improving performing during the year.